gavintreseder/pof/README.md

 VSCode requires several extensions to be enabled.
 The following extensions can be installed by searching and installing from the activity bar (The box icon on the left hand side):
 - Python

+If Vsco may prompt you to select an interpreter

 The default installation at EE does not add python variables to the PATH so will need to change your default terminal

 ctrl + shift + p